-There are records of NZ long-tailed bat (Chalinolobus tuberculatus) less than 10km away at the Sulphur Wells KNE site and Bowlands Farm, both of which have similar forest types to the Rewanui KNE site.
-Although no survey records exist, as the KNE site contains suitable habitat for this species, they could be present.
+There are records of NZ long-tailed bat (Chalinolobus tuberculatus) less than 10 km away at the Sulphur Wells KNE site and Bowlands Farm, both of which have similar forest types to the Rewanui KNE site.
+As the KNE site contains suitable habitat for this species they could be present, so if resources allow, a presence/absence survey could be carried out by Greater Wellington.

-5. Threats to ecological values at the KNE site
+7. Threats to ecological values at the KNE site

 Ecological values can be threatened by human activities, and by introduced animals and plants that change ecosystem dynamics.
-The key to protecting and restoring biodiversity as part of the KNE programme is to manage threats to the ecological values at each KNE site.
+The key to protecting and restoring biodiversity as part of the KNE Programme is to manage threats to the ecological values at each KNE site.

-5.1.
-Key threats
+7.1 Key threats